ksilva2020/CTF-WriteUp/README.md

 The main page gives us hints that we should look for a piece of information that will give away even more information that we are not supposed to see.

 - IDOR

--Cypher using to encode Hebrew alphabet
+- Cypher using to encode Hebrew alphabet

 -There is a link that takes us to the page where we will work on.
 Another hint